-The grant period was extended to allow preclinical development to continue for a third year.
-We have completed preclinical studies funded by the HSV-2 grant and found that our prophylactic Vaxfectin®-formulated plasmid DNA vaccine protected mice against lethal challenge, provided sterilizing immunity, and inhibited viral counts at both the primary and latent infection sites.
-The initial results demonstrated that an appropriate dose of the prophylactic Vaxfectin®-formulated vaccine, which encoded the HSV-2 glycoprotein D (gD2) antigen elicited antibody responses in 100% of mice against the encoded antigen; protected 100% of mice against subsequent challenge with a lethal dose of live virus; reduced viral shedding in mice at both the primary and latent infection sites; and elicited sterilizing immunity in 80% of mice as evidenced by no detectable virus after challenge at either the primary (vagina) or latent (dorsal root ganglia) infection sites.
-The Vaxfectin® adjuvant substantially improved vaccine effectiveness in the preclinical studies.

-A therapeutic vaccine which encoded the gD2 antigen as well as the tegument proteins UL46/UL47, significantly reduced recurrence of HSV-2 lesions in a therapeutic model using guinea pigs with latent infection (p<0.05).
-Three doses of Vaxfectin®-formulated vaccine were administered after resolution of the primary infection.
+The initial results demonstrated that an appropriate dose of the prophylactic Vaxfectin\-formulated vaccine, which encoded the HSV-2 glycoprotein D, or gD2, antigen elicited antibody responses in 100% of mice against the encoded antigen; protected 100% of mice against subsequent challenge with a lethal dose of live virus; reduced viral shedding in mice at both the primary and latent infection sites; and elicited sterilizing immunity in 80% of mice as evidenced by no detectable virus after challenge at either the primary (vagina) or latent (dorsal root ganglia) infection sites.
+The Vaxfectin\ adjuvant substantially improved vaccine effectiveness in the preclinical studies.
+A therapeutic vaccine that encoded the gD2 antigen as well as the tegument proteins UL46/UL47 significantly reduced recurrence of HSV-2 lesions in a therapeutic model using guinea pigs with latent infection (p<0.05).
+Three doses of Vaxfectin\-formulated vaccine were administered after resolution of the primary infection.
+The studies were repeated and the results were confirmed.